finos/htc-grid/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Made sure the title of the PR is a good description that can go into the release notes
 - [ ] (Core team) Added labels for change area (e.g. `area/controlplane`) and kind (e.g. `kind/improvement`)

-### BONUS POINTS checklist: complete for good vibes and maybe prizes?! :exploding_head:
+### BONUS POINTS checklist:
-- [ ] Backfilled missing tests for code in same general area :tada:
+- [ ] Backfilled missing tests for code in same general area
-- [ ] Refactored something and made the world a better place :star2:
+- [ ] Refactored something and made the world a better place